Georgia Work-Related Death Benefits

 While nobody wants to think about it, work-related deaths can happen and do happen – either immediately or later – as a result of the injuries the victim sustained in the accident.

-Although a fatal accident can happen in any workplace, in any industry, some industries are inherently more dangerous than others.
-According to the Occupational Safety and Health Administration (OSHA), one in five workplace deaths in the United States occurs in the construction industry.
+Although a fatal accident can happen in any workplace and in any industry, some industries are inherently more dangerous than others.
+According to the Occupational Safety and Health Administration (OSHA), 1 in 5 workplace deaths in the United States occur in the construction industry.

-Just like a worker who is injured on the job can pursue workers’ compensation benefits, the survivors of a worker who dies on the job can pursue death benefits through a death benefits claim with Georgia State Board of Workers’ Compensation.
+and / or children of a worker who dies on the job can pursue dependency benefits through a death benefits claim with the Georgia State Board of Workers’ Compensation.

 Workers’ Compensation Death Benefits in Georgia

-When a victim has one or more primary beneficiaries, all of his or her death benefits go to these beneficiaries.
-If the victim did not have a spouse or dependent children, any other party who can prove he or she was dependent on the victim can recover death benefits as a secondary beneficiary.
+- Secondary beneficiaries: If the victim did not have a legal spouse or dependent children, any other party who can prove they were dependent on the victim for at least three months prior to the death can recover death benefits as a secondary beneficiary.